Szymon-Czuszek/Python-Riddles/README.md

 **🔎 Summary:**
 This riddle checks whether two strings are anagrams of each other.
 It demonstrates:
 - ⚡ Linear-time character counting for strong efficiency
+- 💾 Use of dictionaries for proportional but lean space usage

 ## 🔎 Riddle 3 - Missing Finder